-In-house App Distribution
+In-House App Distribution

 What Is In-House App Distribution?

-In-house App Distribution
+In-house App Distribution illustration

 In-house app distribution, also known as internal app distribution, describes how organizations deliver mobile applications to a defined group of users, such as employees, contractors, or business partners.
 These applications are not intended for public audiences and are not published to public app stores.
 Instead, they are distributed privately within an organization for operational or business purposes.